With the Cincopa For HubSpot Video Integration, there’s nothing your marketing team cant do.

-Step 7 – Assign a Video Asset to the Gallery
+Assign a Video Asset to the Gallery

 Hit next and head down to the wizard’s step 3 – “Upload and Manage Videos”

-Use the “select Files from Assets” Tab to pick a video from your existing video assets which you uploaded earlier or upload new assets.
+Use the “select Files from Assets” Tab to pick a video from your existing video assets that you uploaded earlier or upload new assets.
 These will also be added to this specific gallery and will be available on your account for later us to be included in other galleries.

-Select the Video you want to include and Click “Finish.”
+Select the Video you want to include and click “Finish.”